PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-12 05:44:06
+Last updated: 2024-04-12 05:44:41
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Ted: "It's the Drunk Train!
+You crossed out all the stops and wrote Vagina-Ville."Barney: "That's not true.
+That one says Boner Gardens." - Barney Stinson